-South Carolina Department of Transportation Date Bond Execut ed
+South Carolina Department Carolina Department Date Bond Executed

-•
+of Transportation

-BID BOND
+BID BO ND

 Principal

 Surety

 Amount of Bond 5% OF Total Cost to Complete as shown on the Cost Proposal Bid form Date of Bid

 Project

-KNOW ALL MEN BY THESE PRESENTS, That we, the PRINCIPAL, above named are held and firmly bound unto the South Carolina Department of Tra Department, in the sum of the amount stated above, for the payment of which sum nsportation, hereinafte well and truly to be ma r called the

-our heirs, executors, administrators, and successors, jointly and severally, firmly by The condition of this obligation is such as to operate as a guarantee that t • lly and promptly
+KNOW ALL MEN BY THESE PRESENTS, That we, the PRINCIPAL, hereinafter "PROPOSER" and SURETY above named are held and firmly bound unto the South Carolina Department of Transportation, hereinafter called the Department, in the sum of the amount stated above, for the payment of which sum well and truly to be made, we bind ourselves, our heirs, executors, administrators, and successors, jointly and severally, firmly by these presents.
 The condition of this obligation is such as to operate as a guarantee that the PROPOSER will fully and promptly execute a contract and cause to be executed bonds acceptable to the Department, all as set forth in Request for Proposal (RFP) and PROPOSER's Response to RFP, should the same be accepted, and that not longer than twenty (20) days after the receipt by the PROPOSER of contract forms from the Department, he will execute a contract on the basis of the terms and conditions set forth in the RFP and PROPOSER'S Response to RFP together with and accompanied by a Performance and Indemnity bond satisfactory to the Department, in the total amount of said contract, and a Payment bond in the amount of 100% of the contract, and that failure to perform shall be just and adequate cause for the annulment of the awards; and it is fully understood that in the event of the annulment of the award, the amount of this guarantee shall immediately be at the disposal of the Department, not as penalty, but as an agreed liquidated damage.
 Should each and all of the foregoing conditions be fulfilled and Performance and Indemnity and Payment bonds, as set forth in the proposal, be executed, bonds being satisfactory to the Department, this obligation shall be null and void; otherwise to remain in full force and effect.

-IN WITNESS THEREOF, the above-burden parties have executed this instrument under their several seals on the date indicated above, the name and corporate seal of each corporate party being hereto affixed and these presents duly signed by its undersigned representative, pursuant to authority of its governing body.
+IN WITNESS THEREOF, the above-burden parties have executed this instrument under their several seals on the date indicated above, the name and corporate seal of each corporate party being hereto affixed and these presents duly signed by its undersigned representative, pursuant to authority

-5 1 71 5

-In Presence of: INDIVIDUAL OR PART INDIVIDUAL OR PARTNERSHIPPROPOSER

-Witness (2 Required) (7.1)
+Witness (2 Required) 1 (Seal)

-1 (Seal)

-2 (Seal)

-Attest Corporate Principal

-Secretary Witness (2 Required) Business Address
+(Seal) Corporate Principal Attest Secretary Business Address Witness (2 Required) Affix By Corporate Title Seal Corporate Surety Business Witness (2 Required) Address By Affix Corporate Seal Title

-1 By Affix

-2 Title Corporate Seal

-Corporate Surety

-Witness (2 Required) Business

-Address

-1 By Affix Corporate

-2. Бу Seal

-Title